NO ACTION IS WASTED

 Guía de Recursos para Padres la cúal le proverá información acerca los efectos del alcohol y otras drogas en el desarrollo del cerebro al joven.
 Esta guía le permitira tener una conversación abierta y honesta con su adolescente.

-Middle School Parent Handbook discusses how the transition from elementary to middle school is one of the biggest milestones in a child’s life.
+Middle School Parent Resource Guide discusses how the transition from elementary to middle school is one of the biggest milestones in a child’s life.
 Learn about the adolescent brain and the effects that alcohol and drugs have on it, as well as how the perceived need to be “perfect” affects youth mental health.

 Family Agreement is a helpful tool to begin an open dialog with your teen.
 By signing this agreement, you agree to listen to their thoughts and help problem-solve ways to avoid situations involving drugs and alcohol.